postmanlabs/labs-docs/src/pages/docs/getting-started/postman-account.md

 > You can opt out of the sign in process at any time by going back to Postman and selecting **Skip and take me to Postman Desktop App**.

 Sign into Postman in your browser by entering your account credentials or signing in with Google.
-If you are signing in to a Postman Professional or Enterprise team with SSO enabled, opt to **Sign in with SSO**.
+If you're signing in to a Postman Professional or Enterprise team with SSO enabled, opt to **Sign in with SSO**.

 Select **Stay signed in for 30 days** if you want to remain signed in after your current session for 30 days before re-authenticating.
-If you don't want to remain signed in on the computer you are working on, clear this checkbox.
+If you don't want to remain signed in on the computer you're working on, clear this checkbox.
 Note that Postman will prompt you to sign in again after 30 minutes.

 After you sign in, you will be redirected back to the Postman desktop app.